exasol/nagios-monitoring/README.md

+*This project is no longer actively maintained and therefore archived.*

 # Quick Start Guide: nagios-monitoring
 [![Build Status](https://travis-ci.org/exasol/nagios-monitoring.svg?branch=master)](https://travis-ci.org/exasol/nagios-monitoring)
 ###### Please note that this is an open source project which is *not officially supported* by EXASOL.
 We will try to help you as much as possible, but can't guarantee anything since this is not an official EXASOL product.